mui/mui-x/docs/data/migration/migration-pickers-v5/migration-pickers-v5.md

 ```

 :::info
-If you want to run the transformers one by one, check out the [preset-safe codemod](https://github.com/mui/mui-x/blob/next/packages/x-codemod/README.md#-preset-safe) for more details.
+If you want to run the transformers one by one, check out the transformers included in the [preset-safe codemod](https://github.com/mui/mui-x/blob/next/packages/x-codemod/README.md#-preset-safe) for more details.
 :::

 Breaking changes that are handled by this codemod are denoted by a ✅ emoji in the table of contents on the right side of the screen.